medic/rdt-capture/README.md

 [Link to API](readme_assets/api.md)

 # Attribution
 Developers are allowed to use RDTScan as they please provided that they abide by the project's licence: [BSD-3-Clause](LICENSE).
 However, we would greatly appreciate attribution where possible.
-For example, any conference or journal publications that result from a tool built with our library should cite the following paper (note that it is pending publication):
+For example, any conference or journal publications that result from a tool built with our library should cite the following paper:

+**Note:** This publication has been accepted to the [ICTD 2020 conference](https://ictd2020.org/), but is pending publication.
+A pre-print version of the paper will be made available shortly.

 ### BibTex
 ```